skylerkatz/hover/docs/getting-started.md

 ## Security Considerations

-First thing we're going to do is create two IAM Roles to govern what the CloudFormation stack and stage functions can do.
-We will also create an IAM user that will be used to initiate the deployments and interact with AWS through Hover.
+The first step is to create two IAM Roles that will govern what the CloudFormation stack and stage functions can do.
+We'll also create an IAM user who will be used to start deployments and interact with AWS via Hover.

-A guide on how to create the two roles and the user can be [found here](/docs/iam-execution-policies.md).
+A step-by-step guide for creating the two roles and the user can be [found here](/docs/iam-execution-policies.md).

 After this step, we'll collect the following information: